Three Scholarship Types:

 - Essays must be written in English, but we make considerable allowances for grammatical and stylistic errors or choices in order to remain unbiased against non-native English speakers.

 - Essays are checked for plagiarism.
 If we detect plagiarism in any part of your application you are disqualified from the competition.

 All Scholarships Cover:

-- Meals and lodging for the duration of the course
+- Meals and lodging at the field station

 - Basic equipment required to attend the course (not including binocular/boots)

 - Binoculars, boots, basic medications, backpacks, or other personal items